orionrobots/orionrobots.github.io/content/2024/06/04-raspberry-pi-camera-compatibility/raspberry-pi-camera-compatibility.md

 I have one Raspberry Pi 4 that isn't tied up in a robot project.
 So I put in an SD card and tried to boot it - nothing was happening.
 I am using a micro-hdmi to HDMI lead, but no signal.
 I tried swapping which HDMI port I used, and power off and tried again with the camera.
 I then note that I don't know what is on the card there.
 Time to flash a fresh Micro SD and see if that was the problem - as it's not alive.
 It is getting warm.
 I am using a recommended Raspberry Pi Power supply with USB-C for the 4.

-Before I clobber teh SD content, lets try mounting that.
-I'm in Windows with WSL, so there must be a way to mount this? - Nope, not the EXt partition.
+Before I clobber the SD content, lets try mounting that.
+I'm in Windows with WSL, so there must be a way to mount this? - Nope, not the Ext partition.
 Hmm, try that later.
 It might not be the card.

 I try a fresh card with the same Rpi and see no output.
 There's activity lights, but no video, perhaps my video setup is incorrect?
 Nope - turned out my capture card (wired to OBS) needed to have OBS closed, be reseated and OBS started again.

-Once up and running, the speed was clear.
+Once up and running, the speed difference was clear.
 30 FPS from the camera 2!
-With a power off and swapping the camera module 3, it worked well too.
+With a power off and swapping the camera module 3, the test on the Raspberry Pi 4 worked well too.
 I was starting to get a routine to testing these now.

 ## The Raspberry Pi 5

 This is my first time driving a Raspberry Pi 5.
-It has a fan module I bought and attached too.
+It has an official Raspberry Pi fan module I bought and attached.
 The camera port is now the same as the Raspberry Pi Zero series.

 {% img_responsive "content/2024/06/04-raspberry-pi-camera-compatibility/raspberry-pi-5-test-setup.jpg", "Raspberry Pi 5 with Camera Module 3" %}

 The Raspberry Pi 5 is really quick to boot!
 It does complain about the power supply, an official Raspberry pi USB-C Power supply, but perhaps intended for a Raspberry Pi 4.
-It said not capable of supplying 5a, s some hardware would be Restricted.
+It said the power supply was not capable of supplying 5a, so some hardware would be restricted.

-However, this all works really well. both the camera modules test fine getting video framerate for each.
+However, this all works really well, and oth the camera modules tested fine getting video for each.
 I am happy.

-Throughout, I've been seeing some tearing in my OBS capture.
+Throughout my tests, I've been seeing some tearing in my OBS capture.
 Setting a higher framerate in OBS, which I'm using to preview it fixed the tearing.
-Both were at 30 FPS, which would of course make for a bad display.
+Both the camera and my capture settings were at 30 FPS, which would naturally make for a poor display.

 ## Table filled

-The table is now filled.
+The table has now been filled.
 I thought I had a Raspberry Pi Camera Module 1 - but checking the robots with camera's, none appear to be older than a Camera module 2.
 So no table content for that.
 In general, for the Camera Module 2 and 3, on a current OS, all are compatible with rpicam-hello.
 Which means all can capture video and stills.

 I hope this is a useful resource for others with Raspberry Pi's and cameras.